nicbou/timeline-old/README.md

 API URL: `/api/archive/jsonarchives`

 Imports a list of Entry objects from a JSON file.
-The entries in the JSON file are imported as-is, but the `source` attribute is overridden.
+It expects the same format as the API.
+The entries in the JSON file are imported as-is, but the `source` attribute is overridden, and the `id` attribute is ignored.

 This is useful for one-off data imports.
 For example, I use it to process an SMS dump I found on an old hard drive.